 There is no denying that, as of late, South Korea has become one of Asia’s cultural hubs.
 Embracing modernity while staying true to its root, Korea captivates us all with its outstanding culture.
 However, each country has its own affairs.
 This statement undoubtedly also applies to Korea, with the most recurrent conflict being between it and its Northern sibling, The Democratic People’s Republic of Korea or North Korea as it is colloquially known.
 From this long-standing rivalry, an unlikely tourism draw emerges in the form of a Demilitarized Zone or DMZ.
 Therefore, if you are a bit intrepid and are suffering from beach and resort fatigue, the DMZ is the perfect destination for you.
 Having said that, here is ‘Detailed guide to visit the DMZ: How to accomplish a fulfilling DMZ tour’.

 DMZ stands for Demilitarized Zone, which is a result of a truce or armistice between two opposing parties, in this case North and South Korea.
 In this area, the line is drawn at military installations or activities as well as military personnel.
-The Korean DMZ is a buffer zone of 250 kilometers in length and 4 kilometers in width which is centered by the MDL – Military Demarcation Line – the actual border between the two countries.
-The place, albeit a controversial one, is now a ubiquitous option and among the leading draws for Korea’s tourism.
-As such, a DMZ tour is highly recommended on many travel sites.
+Renowned as top places to visit in Seoul, the Korean DMZ is a buffer zone of 250 kilometers in length and 4 kilometers in width which is centered by the MDL – Military Demarcation Line – the actual border between the two countries.
+The place, albeit a controversial one, is now a ubiquitous travel option and among the leading draws for Korea’s tourism.
+As such, a DMZ & Panmunjom tour is highly recommended on many travel sites.

-It cannot be stressed enough that you need to bring your passport with you at all time.
-As most locations residing in the DMZ require proper identification prior to admission, you must be able to present your passport should needed.
-Besides passport, other means of identification, such as ID card or ARC – Application Registration Card, are highly recommended to accompany you throughout your visit to the DMZ.
+Exciting as it is, a trip to DMZ embodies strict regulatory requirements every visitor must accordingly conform to.
+That being so, you should bare in mind these important remarks we are about to disclose to you to plan a perfect itinerary of things to do in Seoul.
+It cannot be stressed enough that you need to have your passport with you at all times.
+As most locations in the DMZ require proper identification prior to admission, you must be able to present your passport should it be needed.
+Besides a passport, other means of identification, such as ID card or ARC – Application Registration Card, are highly recommended to accompany you throughout your visit to the DMZ.

 What to wear on a trip to the DMZ seems too vast a topic to tackle and should probably be reserved for the more stylish of us.
 Nevertheless, what not to wear is easy to cover.
 First, ripped jeans, tank tops, shorts or miniskirts as well as workout clothes, however comfortable or fashionable they might seem, are prohibited.
 Second, t-shirts, biker attire and military style clothing are also banned.
 Last but certainly not least, no opened-toes shoes, no flip-flops or sandals are allowed.
 So long as you avoid these types of garments and footwear, you are good to go!

 If you still have not established a mental picture of the DMZ as a dangerous and tension-filled zone, then the following information will certainly help.
 Before permission into the DMZ is granted, visitors must sign a waiver.
-To reiterate that DMZ is a potentially perilous experience, the waiver explicitly states that visitors’ safety is not guaranteed in the event of unanticipated complications.
-This agreement form also clarifies about photos privileges, specifically when and where to take pictures.
-With all said, you should comply to all the instructions mentioned and of your guide.
+To reiterate that the DMZ is a potentially perilous experience, the waiver explicitly states that visitor’s’ safety is not guaranteed in the event of unanticipated complications.
+This agreement form also clarifies about photo privileges, specifically when and where to take pictures.
+With all said, you should comply with all the instructions mentioned and those of your guide.

-During a peaceful day in the DMZ, this can easily be arranged.
+During a peaceful day at the DMZ, this can easily be arranged.
 Obviously, you cannot hope for a full and legitimate venture into North Korea from the South Korean side of the DMZ.
 Nevertheless, you can cross the Demarcation Line, the actual border between the two countries, in the UNCMAC – United Nation Command Military Armistice Commission.
-You can even pose with a Korean soldier stands guarding inside the UNCMAC for tangible proof of your crossing into North Korea.
+You can even pose with a Korean soldier that stands guard inside the UNCMAC for tangible proof of your crossing into North Korea.

 Located on the bank of the Imjin River and 54 kilometers North of Seoul City Hall is the Imjingak Resort.
 Its establishment in 1972 after the North-South Armistice was meant to accommodate and console refugees who could not return to their homeland.
 Inside the resort’s premise, you will find various monuments and statues depicting the Korean War.
-Interestingly enough, there is also a restaurant, a Korean peninsula-shaped pool and a small amusement park.
-Not only is this a popular attraction in the DMZ, it also serves to symbolize the importance of peace and unification.
+Interestingly enough, there is also a restaurant, a Korean peninsula-shaped pool, and a small amusement park.
+Not only is this a popular attraction at the DMZ, it also serves to symbolize the importance of peace and unification.
 Outside Imjingak, you can also find tanks and relics used in the Korean War.

 Residing near the Imjingak Resort is the vast and verdant grass field known as Nuri Peace Park.
 The creation of the park is to emphasize the struggle for peace and efforts of reunification.
 Spread across the park are various works from famous Korean artists.
 Probably the most memorable thing at Nuri Peace Park is the iconic garden of 3000 colorful pinwheels, spinning simultaneously to the flow of winds.

 Standing in the front yard of Imjingak is the Mangdaebbang.
-This particular alter holds a dear place in the hearts of the defected North Koreans.
-Mangdaebbang Alter is a place of cultural significance, a place for the displaced to mourn their families, friends and loved ones who was lost due to the war and the separation that entailed.
-To pay respect to their lost ones, every New Year or Chuseok (Korean Thanksgiving or Mid-autumn Festival), North Koreans would come and bow their heads towards their homeland.
+This particular altar holds a dear place in the hearts of the defected North Koreans.
+Mangdaebbang Altar is a place of cultural significance, a place for the displaced to mourn their families, friends, and loved ones who was lost due to the war and the separation that entailed.
+To pay respect to their lost ones, every New Year or Chuseok (Korean Thanksgiving or Mid-autumn Festival), North Koreans come and bow their heads toward their homeland.

 While the South dubbed this a transgression of the 1953 Korean Armistice Agreement created at the end of the Korean War, the North claimed it to be part of coal mine.
 Nowadays, the tunnel is open to the public, even though the section at the Demarcation Line is blocked by concrete barricades.
 Visitors, fortunately, can descend into the tunnel via a lobby or a rubber-tyred train.
 One more thing to bear in mind, taking photos is prohibited inside the tunnel, so try to take in every minute detail.

-This observatory, located on Mount Dora or Dorasan, overlooks the Demilitarized Zone.
+This observatory, located on Mount Dora (Dorasan), overlooks the Demilitarized Zone.
 The observatory was first opened to the public in January 1987.
 It is the closest part of the South to the North, on which tourists can glimpse a rare view of North Korea.
-Dora Observatory, with a premise of 304 square feet, has the capacity to house all 500 visitors at once.
-Through the equipped binoculars, you will get the chance to see the propaganda village in the DMZ, remnants of the North and the city of Kaesong, Songaksan, Kim Il-Sung Statue, and Cooperation Farm (Geumamgol).
+Dora Observatory, with a premises of 304 square feet, has the capacity to house all 500 visitors at once.
+Through the equipped binoculars, you will get the chance to see the propaganda village of the DMZ, remnants of the North, the city of Kaesong, Songaksan, Kim Il-Sung Statue, and Cooperation Farm (Geumamgol).

 Having known virtually all essential things about the DMZ, the only thing left to do is to combine everything into one comprehensive and fulfilling itinerary.
 A half-day trip covering all the above-mentioned attractions is a perfect choice for your last day in Korea.
 As most tours require you to send official documents beforehand, all you need to bring is your currently valid passport.
 After that, your chosen agency will take care of the rest.

-Aiming for nothing but a truly authentic experience, Inspitrip is now offering a half-day tour to visit all the prominent draws.
+Aiming for nothing but a truly authentic experience, Inspitrip is now offering a best half-day DMZ tours to visit all the prominent draws.
 What’s more, this tour includes transportation and, most importantly, an English-speaking local guide.
-For more information regarding this tour, click here.